 The law requires us when we carry out work that we promote equality of opportunity across nine equality categories; age, gender, disability, marital status, political opinion, caring responsibilities, sexual orientation, religion and ethnicity.
+The appendix provides examples of groups covered under these categories.
 It also requires us to consider good relations in relation to political opinion, religion and ethnicity.